The ‘Extraordinary’ Ginger-Lime Pickle

 Instructions

-• Place the ginger in a small mixing bowl, squeeze in the fresh lime, and add the salt.
+• Place the ginger in a small jar, squeeze in the fresh lime, and add the salt.
 Mix well.
 The lime juice should be enough to just cover the ginger.

-• Transfer to a small glass jar for storage.
-It will store in the fridge for up to 2 weeks, or more.
+• Cover the jar with a lid and store in the fridge for up to 3 weeks, or more.

 Notes